POST-OP CARE

 • Any unusual reaction to your medication

-By carefully following these instructions, you’ll support your body’s healing process and reduce the risk of complications.
-Most patients feel significantly better after just a few days and can return to normal routines shortly after.
+By carefully following these instructions, you’ll support healing and reduce the risk of complications.